robwelan/be-a-react-dev-ws-01/content/blog/game-state-rock-paper-scissors/index.md

 ## SetState

-SetState expects a value of State and returns nothing, so void is declared. setState has no return.
+SetState expects the setter from useState.
+So, we want to Dispatch the SetStateAction and pass it the State interface.